When it comes to work and careers for people with the trait

 Highly Sensitive Can Mean Highly Successful

-Do you ever feel that most "successful" people in the highly competitive world we live in today seem to be really insensitive most of the time?
+Do you ever think that most "successful" people in the highly competitive world we live in today seem to be really insensitive most of the time?
 And that being an HSP can be a handicap in achieving financial progress or a rewarding career?

 Pardon my bluntness here, but that idea is really a crock.
 There are thousands of intelligent and gifted HSPs who have left their mark in the world.
 And I'm not talking here about only geniuses like Einstein, famous artists like Picasso or creative super-businessmen like Steve Jobs and Richard Branson.